Sane C++ Libraries

 • Examples/AwaitDeadline, showing a child coroutine deadline with waitFor() and cooperative cancellation.

-• Examples/AwaitEcho, showing sockets, task groups, and arena-backed tasks.
+• Examples/AwaitEcho, showing sockets, task groups, and fixed-allocator-backed tasks.

 • Examples/AwaitDatagramPing, showing UDP sendTo() / receiveFrom() request and reply flow.